 and London Grid.
 The Particle Physics Department hosts SouthGrid

-facilities: which is distributed between the Universities of Bristol,
+facilities: which are distributed between the Universities of Bristol,

 Birmingham, Cambridge, Oxford and Sussex and the Rutherford Appleton Laboratory.

 The department is also one of 17 Tier 3 facilities within the United

 Kingdom.
 Staff in the Particle Physics department also contribute to the

 deployment and support for the UK Tier 1 centre at RAL.
 The combined Tier 2/3 in the department currently provides just over 4,000 CPU cores and 3,000 TB of data storage to local and remote researchers, principally supporting the Atlas, CMS and LHCb experiments but also supporting more than 20 smaller communities (Virtual Organisations in grid terminology).